IBS Misdiagnosis: Exploring the FODMAP vs IgE Allergy Overlap

 Understanding Your Results: What Elevated IgE May Suggest

-• Negative specific IgE — Suggests that IgE-mediated allergy to the tested food is unlikely, though it does not exclude other mechanisms of food sensitivity
+• Negative specific IgE — Suggests that IgE-mediated allergy to the tested food is unlikely, though it does not exclude other mechanisms of food sensitivity.

 • Low-level positive specific IgE — May indicate sensitisation.
-Clinical relevance depends on whether symptoms correlate with exposure to that food
+Clinical relevance depends on whether symptoms correlate with exposure to that food.

-• Moderate to high specific IgE — Can suggest a higher probability of clinical allergy, but confirmation typically requires clinical correlation
+• Moderate to high specific IgE — Can suggest a higher probability of clinical allergy, but confirmation typically requires clinical correlation and, in some cases, supervised challenge testing arranged through appropriate healthcare services.

 Practical Insight: Allergy screening provides data — not a diagnosis.
 Sharing results with a healthcare provider can help determine next steps and whether further investigation may be warranted.